St Patrick's Basilica, Fremantle

-Basilica of St Patrick is a Roman Catholic church located on Adelaide Street in Fremantle, Western Australia.
-It is one of five churches in Australia with minor basilica status.
+The Basilica of Saint Patrick is a Roman Catholic church located on Adelaide Street in Fremantle, Western Australia.

+Pope John Paul II raised the shrine to the status of Minor Basilica via his Pontifical decree Hoc Anno on 20 July 1994.
+The decree was signed and notarised by Cardinal Angelo Sodano.

 History

 The parish of St Patrick Fremantle was created around 1850.
 In 1894, the Missionary Oblates of Mary Immaculate arrived in Australia from Ireland and the parish was given to their care.
 Here, they established their first community.
 In 1994, they celebrated a century of ministry to the church in Australia, and commissioned the current church as an icon in Fremantle as part of their celebrations.

 Designed by Michael Cavanagh in a gothic revival style, the foundation stone was laid on St Patrick's Day, 17 March 1898 and the nave opened on 3 June 1900.
 The design incorporated a nave with aisles and clerestory, transepts, a wide and spacious apse, with a tower and spire supported by flying buttresses rising from the northern side.
 Only the nave was initially completed.
 A new sanctuary of equivalent scale was opened on 24 April 1960.

 The building was raised to the status of a minor basilica in 1994.
 The basilica and adjacent presbytery are listed on the Western Australia Heritage Register.